 Students may apply for transfer admission to the Law School.
 Applicants for admission to a class other than the first year who have begun the study of law at another school must meet all regular requirements for admission to the first-year program, along with several other stipulations (see below).
 The Transfer Application will be available electronically through www.lsac.org on May 1.
-Transfer applications are due July 1 and decisions will be rendered in late July.
+Transfer applications are due July 15.

 Transfer applicants must present satisfactory evidence of having been in regular attendance at an ABA-approved law school, and must be in good standing and unconditionally eligible to return to studies at that school.